Skip to content

 We use cookies on our website to personalize your experience and improve our efforts.
 By continuing, you agree to the terms of our privacy policy.

-Trees for the Future recognized as a UN World Restoration Flagship
+Trees for the Future Recognized as a UN World Restoration Flagship

 Nairobi, 13 February 2024 – When Africa’s fertile terrains become drylands, farmers are thrown into poverty and biodiversity shrinks.
 Trees for the Future (TREES) is successfully reversing this trend, assisting hundreds of thousands of smallholder farmers in several African countries – from Senegal to Tanzania – to fight soil degradation, biodiversity loss and climate change.
 TREES was announced today as one of seven UN World Restoration Flagships